lhcb/starterkit/_posts/2016-11-01-starterkit-autumn-2016.md

 Last, but by no means least, a huge thank you to **Svende Braun** and **Lorenzo Capriotti** for organising the social event.
 Svende took on a huge burden but couldn't have done better.
 The night ended with everyone merry, full, and with good memories.
-Thank you Svenda and Lorenzo!
+Thank you Svende and Lorenzo!

 Here's a photo of some of the teachers and helpers at the social event.